dougeby/IntuneDocs/intune/tutorial-protect-email-on-unmanaged-devices.md

 9. Select **Create**.

+The conditional access policy for Modern Authentication clients is created.
+Now you can create a policy for Exchange Active Sync clients.

 ### Create a policy for Exchange Active Sync clients
 1. In Intune, select **Conditional access** > **Policies** > **New policy**.
 2. In **Name**, enter **Test policy for EAS clients**.